How to cut the cable cord and save money in 2018

 But listen, you don’t have to subscribe to any these services.
 You could also easily get by with the vast collection of free live channels and on-demand movies now offered by Pluto TV.

-I am going to assume that you can find Netflix and Hulu, and that you will noodle around on your own and find other free stuff.
+I am going to assume that you can find Netflix and that you will noodle around on your own and find other free stuff.
 That’s part of the pleasure in owning your own streaming device.
 Here’s a short list of subscription-based apps and free trials that you can use to get going.

 There are so many genre-specific apps that you could spend days perusing every last one of them.
 There are new ones popping up nearly every month.
 Often you will find multiple choices per genre, whether it’s mystery, action or horror.